anastasius21/anastasius21/README.md

-## Hi there 👋 Anas here
+## Hi
-I am an undergraduate data science enthusiast currently learning and improving my skills in the realm of data science.
-I am passionate about data analysis, data exploration,  basically everything around data.
-I have a great authority over python, sql, machine learning, NLP, Numpy, Pandas, Scikitlearn, Matplotlib, Seaborn.
-I am constantly looking for an intenship or any role as a data scientist to convert my skills into real-world experience.
-Feel free to connect with me for any suggestions, collaboration if working on similar projects.
+I am a Data Scientist having practical experience in the realm of data science.
+Whether its machine learning or data analysis or even data visualization, I have worked with real-world data to test my skills for each domain and came out succeeded.
+Currently looking for internship role in data science.

 <!--